PrassesKhadka/sireto/project1/README.md

+# Project 1: Fetch Data and Display

+This project was implemented to be hands on with Storybook for component testing and playwright for e2e testing.

 ## Tech Stack

 - NextJS 14(app router) for SSR such that authentication key to fetch api will not be exposed client side
 - dabbled around environment variables and how they are handled in next.js
 - typescript for type safety
-- zod for run time validation (search input(can only be a number) and response api validated)
+- zod for run time schema validation (search input(can only be a number) and response api validated)
 - tailwind for styling
 - storybook for component testing
 - e2e using playwright

+# REFERENCES:

 ## Storybook